 A battery can be defined as a device consisting of one or more electrochemical cells with external connections for powering electrical devices.
-Smartphones are the devices of interest here.
-There are different types of Smartphone batteries in use today.
+Smartphones are the devices of interest here and there are different types of Smartphone batteries in use today.

 Do you know the different types of smartphone batteries in use today?
 Well read on to find out more.